|THE MASHBURN FAMILY|

 On this page Edna Grant Simpson states that Edward Mashburn and Daniel Mashburn (immediately above) were men of note for many years in Onslow County, NC.
 Also in Onslow County were Jethro, Henry and Thomas Mashburn, who were brothers or sons of Edward and Daniel.
 She then speculates that Edward and Daniel came from England together as George II was on the throne when they received their first grants and he was " giving them to loyal subjects only. "

-At the time Mrs. Simpson wrote the above information she did not have access to the 1676 baptismal record of "Mr. Mashburn of Sarem," and did not realize that these men who began patenting land in 1735-1741 in Onslow County could well have been the sons of Matthew the Schoolmaster.
+At the time Mrs. Simpson wrote the above information she did not have access to the 1676 baptismal record of "Mr. Mashburn of Sarem," and did not realize that these men who began patenting land in 1735-1741 in Onslow County could well have been the sons of Edward the Schoolmaster.

 10 August 1744: Daniel Mashburn, "brother of Mathew," acted as attorney for their deceased father, Edward Mashburn, who had patented land on 9 September on 9 September 1737 in Onslow County, NC.